com1DFA: DFA-Kernel

 • raster files of the peak values for pressure, flow thickness and flow velocity (Outputs/com1DFA/peakFiles)

-• raster files of the peak values for pressure, flow thickness and flow velocity for the initial time step (Outputs/com1DFA/peakFiles/timeSteps)
+• raster files of the peak values for pressure, flow thickness and flow velocity for the final time step (Outputs/com1DFA/peakFiles/timeSteps)

 • markdown report including figures for all simulations (Outputs/com1DFA/reports)